 Instructions

-- Add all the ingredients and bring to a boil.
+- Add the ¾ cup usukuchi soy sauce, ½ cup sake, 1 tablespoon evaporated cane sugar and 1 dashi pack to a small pot and bring to a boil.
 Turn down the heat to maintain a simmer and cook for 3 minutes.

 - Remove the pot from the heat and let the mentsuyu cool to room temperature.
 You can also speed this up by putting the pot in an ice bath.
 When the mentsuyu is cool enough to touch, squeeze the dashi pack and discard.